ansible/ansible-lightspeed/docs/vscode_guide/installing_vs.md

 ## Configuring the Ansible VS Code extension

-To configure the Ansible VS Code extension for Ansible Lightspeed with Watson Code Assistant:
+To configure the Ansible VS Code extension for Ansible Lightspeed with IBM watsonx Code Assistant:

 1. Open VS Code.